Amazonian marsh rat: Biology and behaviour

 Amazonian marsh rats feed primarily on grass stems, although they also eat some seeds, and small quantities of sedges, other plants, and even small invertebrates.
 They are nocturnal, occupying a home range of as little as 0.3 ha.
 Females construct spherical nests made of leaves in order to rear their young.
 These nests may be on the ground in dense vegetation or cracks in the earth, but are more commonly located 50 to 150 cm above the ground, attached to sturdy stems such as those of sugar cane or rice plants.
 The inner lining of the nest consists of finely shredded leaves, with a more intact outer shell.

-Predators include caimans, rattlesnakes, barn owls, hawks, kites, and probably crab-eating foxes.
+Predators include spectacled caiman, rattlesnakes, barn owls, savannah hawks, white-tailed kites, and probably crab-eating foxes.

 They breed throughout the year, although the fertility of both sexes increases during periods of high rainfall.
 Courtship lasts around 4 days before mating occurs, and gestation lasts 29 days.
 The female gives birth at night or at dawn to a litter of up to eight blind, hairless, pups, each measuring around 5 cm and weighing 7 g.
 The fur begins to appear after five days, and the first teeth emerge at ten days.
 The young are weaned a fifteen days, by which time their eyes have opened.
 The rats reach sexual maturity at three to four months, with females maturing more slowly than males.